Disc brake: Pistons and cylinders

-The most common caliper design uses a single hydraulically actuated piston within a cylinder, although high-performance brakes use as many as twelve.
+The most common caliper design uses a single hydraulically-actuated piston within a cylinder, although some high-performance cars come equipped with brakes from the OEM that use as many as ten pistons.
 Modern cars use different hydraulic circuits to actuate the brakes on each set of wheels as a safety measure.
 The hydraulic design also helps multiply braking force.
 The number of pistons in a caliper is often referred to as the number of 'pots', so if a vehicle has 'six pot' calipers it means that each caliper houses six pistons.

 Brake failure can result from the failure of the piston to retract, which is usually a consequence of not operating the vehicle during prolonged storage outdoors in adverse conditions.
 On high-mileage vehicles, the piston seals may leak, which must be promptly corrected.

 Brake pads

 Brake pads are designed for high friction with brake pad material embedded in the disc in the process of bedding while wearing evenly.
 Friction can be divided into two parts.
 They are: adhesive and abrasive.

 Depending on the properties of the material of both the pad and the disc and the configuration and the usage, pad and disc wear rates will vary considerably.
 The properties that determine material wear involve trade-offs between performance and longevity.

 The brake pads must usually be replaced regularly (depending on pad material and driving style), and some are equipped with a mechanism that alerts drivers that replacement is needed, such as a thin piece of soft metal that rubs against the disc when the pads are too thin causing the brakes to squeal, a soft metal tab embedded in the pad material that closes an electric circuit and lights a warning light when the brake pad gets thin, or an electronic sensor.

 Generally, road-going vehicles have two brake pads per caliper, while up to six are installed on each racing caliper, with varying frictional properties in a staggered pattern for optimum performance.

 Early brake pads (and linings) contained asbestos, producing dust that should not be inhaled.
 Although newer pads can be made of ceramics, Kevlar, and other plastics, inhalation of brake dust should still be avoided regardless of material.